How Abuse Impacts Victims

 Sexual violence

-The majority of sexual violence is committed by someone known to the victim.
-It can be anyone from a brief acquaintance to a spouse or partner.
-Sexual violence is never the victim’s fault, but because the victim often knows the abuser, they may feel somehow responsible for the violence.
-This can cause confusion and other emotions, such as guilt, shame, or fear of retaliation from the abuser if they speak up about the violence.
-As a result, victims of sexual violence are less likely to report the crime to law enforcement.
+Most sexual violence is committed by someone known to the victim.
+This could be a casual acquaintance, a friend, a family member, or a current or former partner.
+And while sexual violence is never the victim’s fault, knowing the abuser can make a survivor feel responsible for the violence in some way.
+This can cause confusion and and feelings of guilt, shame, or fear of retaliation from the abuser if they speak up about the violence.
+And because of these emotions and risks, many victims of sexual violence choose not to report the crime to law enforcement.

 After experiencing sexual violence, a victim may go through a wide range of reactions and emotions.
 There is no one pattern or order of responses, but many victims of sexual violence experience: